How to Control your Mouse in Python

 Controlling the computer mouse in code is a handy task, as it can be helpful for desktop automation, making useful desktop agents, etc. In this tutorial, you will learn how you can control the mouse in Python.

-We gonna be using the convenient mouse library, let's install it:
+We are going to be using the convenient mouse library.
+Let's install it:

 $ pip3 install mouse